anteoas/broch/README.md

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/4/40/Ole_Jacob_Broch.png/375px-Ole_Jacob_Broch.png)

 ## Names
-There is not full agreement on what to name things in this space, but I've settled on these definitions.
+There is some disagreement on what to name things in this space, but I've settled on these definitions.
 - `measure` = the thing that is measured. (i.e `:length` or `:time`)
-- `unit` = `measure` + scaling, denoted by a unit symbol. (scaling based in SI units)
+- `unit` = `measure` + scaling, denoted by a unit symbol. (the scaling is based in SI units)
 - `quantity` = `unit` + number.

 ## Usage